Master Vintner Varietal Spotlight: Cabernet Sauvignon

 Cabernet Old and New

-The warmer climates of the New World allow Cabernet Sauvignon to ripen more fully (and in some cases, over-ripen) resulting in richer fruit, lower acidity and less tannin.
+The warmer climates of the New World allow Cabernet Sauvignon to ripen more fully (and in some cases, over-ripen) resulting in richer fruit, lower acidity, and less tannin.
 Very ripe Cabernet like this can be bottled on its own.
-Producers in California and Australia started labelling their wines by varietal, putting the grape name out as a signifier of character, a habit that has stuck pretty hard.
+Producers in California and Australia started labeling their wines by varietal, putting the grape name out as a signifier of character, a habit that has stuck pretty hard.

 This doesn't mean that there are no unblended Cabs in the New World.
 The Australians are notoriously blendy, often putting Shiraz in with Cab, and the term 'California Meritage' (rhymes with heritage) is a marketing term for Bordeaux-style blends.

 Cabernet Sauvignon is the grape with the most positive reaction to oak.
 Some more delicate wines are easily pushed off-balance by oak, but Cabernet cozies up to it, pulling the oak tannins in and rubbing off any green/grassiness with the wood's vanilla, toast, and smoke notes.
 Cab can be barrel-aged from one to three years, depending on when it's intended to be drunk, and additions of chips or other oak products in a carboy rounds out a robust Cab really well.

 Cabernet Sauvignon also ages better than all but a few wines: the high levels of tannin give it dense structure and resistance to oxidation, keeping it in good condition for years of aging—in good conditions, of course!
 It still drinks well young, especially the riper versions, but most will reward a year or two in the bottle with richer aromas and a longer finish.